MJRML/MJRML.github.io/README.md

-# MACHINE LEARNING AND DATA ANALYST PORTFOLIO

-Hello and Welcome to my portfolio
+# AI | Machine Learning | Data Analytics Portfolio

+**Welcome to My Portfolio**
-I am a Machine Learning and Data Analytics professional with three years of experience leveraging a variety of technologies to collect, organize, transform, and analyze data.
+I’m a Machine Learning and Artificial Intelligence professional with over three years of experience designing and deploying data-driven solutions using a wide range of modern technologies.
+My skill set spans machine learning, data engineering, and cloud-based analytics — backed by a solid six-year foundation in systems and virtualization engineering across the UAE and Ireland.

-Prior to transitioning into this field, I spent six years as a Virtualization Systems Engineer in the United Arab Emirates and Ireland.
-Three years ago, I made a career shift to pursue my passion for Machine Learning and Data Analytics.

-I have recently completed a Master’s degree in Artificial Intelligence, Cybersecurity, and Data Analytics, and I hold Microsoft Certification as an Azure Data Scientist.
-I am proficient in Python, SQL, and Tableau, and I specialize in developing machine learning models and deriving insights from data.

-Within this portfolio, I will showcase my ability to work with various machine learning models in Python, as well as my expertise in SQL to manage, organize, and analyze complex datasets.
-I will walk you through my approach to end-to-end machine learning projects, highlighting my data analysis techniques and problem-solving skills.

-I am currently seeking opportunities that require strong analytical thinking, and I am confident that the projects featured in my portfolio will demonstrate my qualifications for roles in Machine Learning and Data Analytics.

-Thank you for visiting my portfolio, and I look forward to the opportunity to connect with you.
+I specialize in building end-to-end solutions that transform raw data into actionable insights.
+From Python scripting and SQL queries to training large language models and deploying real-time inference endpoints in Azure, I bring a cross-functional, hands-on approach to solving complex data problems.

+I hold a Master’s degree in **Artificial Intelligence**, **Cybersecurity**, and **Data Analytics**, and I’m a **Microsoft Certified Azure Data Scientist Associate**.

 ## <br>Professional Certificates